 Halal food and restaurants in Berlin

 Located in the Kreuzberg area, Mustafa’s Gemüse Kebab has a cult following in Berlin, which gained popularity via local and international press and word-of-mouth recommendations for its Gemuse Kebab.
 It is a street vendor that attracts people from all over the city that queue for up to an hour on a busy day to eat what many say is the best kebab in Berlin.
-In terms of ingredients, there is doner meat, plenty of vegetables, garlic and chilli sauce, which is topped with feta cheese.
+Ingredients include doner meat, plenty of vegetables, garlic and chilli sauce, topped with feta cheese.

 Also in Kreuzberg, Hasir Ocakbaşı offers up some of the best Turkish food you’ll eat in Berlin.
 They have a wide range of halal Turkish food such as kebabs, homemade mezze and delicious desserts to keep you very full and satisfied.
 While there are plenty of non-alcoholic drinks on offer at Hasir, do note however that alcohol drinks are served here.